Are Your Clients Prepared? The Importance of Emergency Planning in Non-Medical Home Care

 In the non-medical home care world, emergency planning is vital.
 Even more so than in home health and hospice because they are usually a more temporary arrangement.
 We are often a clients' primary support system, which is why we need to take emergency planning a bit more seriously for our clients.

 When you're assessing a new client, that's the perfect time to talk about emergency plans.
-But hey, assessments can be long, and by the end, we're all ready to wrap it up, right?
+But assessments can be long, and by the end, we're all ready to wrap it up, right?
 So, if you don't get to it right away, no worries.
-You can bring it up during your initial start/visit or at least within the first 30 days.
+You can bring it up during your initial start/visit.
 It's important to discuss what to do in case of a real emergency, like bad weather or other unexpected situations.

 Make sure your clients have emergency preparedness resources handy, like a "go-bag", extra medications, non-perishable food, and water, flashlights and batteries, etc. Provide them with local emergency contact numbers and encourage them to be prepared.
 And if a client doesn't have a backup plan, consider registering them with local emergency services for extra support.